 Across the Saronic Gulf (Aegina-Agistri-Poros-Hydra-Spetses)

-Poros is less popular than the rest of the islands and therefore the quietest.
-The famous clock tower, built in 1927, welcomes the visitors at the port and offers an incredible view during sunset.
-Visit the sacred monastery of Poros, explore the Temple of Poseidon, marvel at the artifacts the Archaeological Museum of Poros exhibits and swim at the sandy beaches of Kanali, Monastiri, Love Bay, and Russian Bay.
+Poros is less popular than the rest of the islands and, therefore, the quietest.
+The famous clock tower, built in 1927, welcomes visitors to the port and offers an incredible view during sunset.
+Visit the sacred monastery of Poros, explore the Temple of Poseidon, marvel at the artifacts the Archaeological Museum of Poros exhibits, and swim at the sandy beaches of Kanali, Monastiri, Love Bay, and Russian Bay.
 What more could you possibly want?

 Across the Cyclades (Paros-Naxos-Mykonos-Santorini)

-Little Venice, Mykonos - credits: little- Pawel Kazmierczak/Shutterstock.com
+Little Venice, Mykonos, Greek island hopping - credits: little- Pawel Kazmierczak/Shutterstock.com

 Across the Ionian Islands (Corfu-Kefalonia-Ithaca)